riteshprk/trivia_api/backend/README.md

 ### GET '/questions'
 - Fetches a dictionary of question in which the keys are the id, question, answer, category and difficulty and their corresponding value are returned.
 This also fetches the dictionary of categories as explained above.
 - Request Arguments: None
-- Returns: Multiple dictionary objects of question that conatins keys/value pairs for id, question, answer, category, difficulty.
+- Returns: All dictionary objects of question containing keys/value pairs for id, question, answer, category, difficulty.
 It will also return total question count and current category value.

 ```
 {